 Back to the question I raised about the initial awkwardness of being in Amish Country.
 Isn’t it bizarre to have people come from all over the world just to see how you live your daily lives?

-The Amish residents I spoke with acknowledge that it’s odd, but they understand the curiosity and find that the overwhelming majority of visitors are nice people genuinely interested in the Amish way of life.
+The Amish residents I spoke with acknowledge that it’s odd, but they understand the curiosity and find that the overwhelming majority of visitors are nice people genuinely interested in the Amish way of life and seeing an authentic Amish experience.

 And the Amish themselves do travel.
 Many go to Florida for large gatherings each year.
 Some have been to Europe.
 Amish folks told me of their dreams to visit places like Alaska and some remote Pacific islands.